Civil Aviation Authority of the Philippines

-The Civil Aviation Authority of the Philippines (CAAP, /tl/; Pangasiwaan sa Abyasyong Sibil ng Pilipinas) is the civil aviation authority of the Philippines and is responsible for implementing policies on civil aviation to assure safe, economic and efficient air travel.
-The agency also investigates aviation accidents via its Aircraft Accident Investigation and Inquiry Board.
-Formerly the Air Transportation Office, it is an independent regulatory body attached to the Department of Transportation for the purpose of policy coordination.
+The Civil Aviation Authority of the Philippines (CAAP, /tl/; Pangasiwaan ng Abyasyong Sibil ng Pilipinas) formerly known as the Air Transportation Office, is the civil aviation authority of the Philippines under the Department of Transportation.

+Responsible for implementing policies on civil aviation to ensure safe, economical, and efficient air travel, and investigates aviation accidents through its Aircraft Accident Investigation and Inquiry Board.